High-dimensional dynamical systems: co-existence of attractors, phase transitions, maximal Lyapunov exponent and response to periodic drive: Maximum Lyapunov exponent

 \subsection{DMFT analysis}

-The distance $D(t,t_0)$ is a self-averaging quantity since it is a sum of positive semidefinite terms, and therefore when $N\to \infty$ it concentrates on its mean.
-Thus, it can be computed via DMFT.
-The strategy that we use consists in implementing the DMFT analysis for two copies of the system.
+The distance $D(t,t_0)$ is a self-averaging quantity \cite{crisanti2018path,schuecker2018optimal}, indeed one can evaluate it directly by decomposing it into the dynamical correlation functions between the two copies of the system and developing a DMFT treatment.

 The two copies are initialized at the same initial point, perform the same trajectory up to time $t_0$, get perturbed by the addition of two infinitesimally small random vectors, and then are let free to evolve.

 It is important to remark that at all times in this protocol, the two trajectories do not influence each other.
 They perform a dynamical path described by the same original dynamical system (except for the perturbation at time $t_0)$ and there is no interaction between them.